How to use YouTube polls to create more engagement

 Share this post

-Looking to boost your YouTube channel views, exposure, and increase your audience’s engagement?
+Creators looking to boost YouTube channel views, exposure, and audience engagement have many options beyond traditional metrics.
 From comments, shares, likes, and dislikes, there are many ways for creators to interact with subscribers.
-But have you tried YouTube polls?
-YouTube polls can turn your regular YouTube videos into helpful subscriber feedback tools.
+YouTube polls can transform regular YouTube videos into valuable tools for gathering subscriber feedback.

 What are YouTube polls?

-YouTube polls are an online poll created by the YouTuber to share viewers’ opinions and responses.
-Results can be shown in real-time to the creator and the audience.
-Created through the YouTube Community, polls are an easy way to gain knowledge and use it to your advantage.
-A YouTube poll can help creators bridge the gap between brands and customers without using an external page or survey.
+YouTube polls are online surveys created by YouTubers to gather viewer opinions and responses.
+Results can be shown in real-time to creators and audiences.
+Created through YouTube Community, polls are a unique way to gauge audience interests.
+YouTube polls help creators bridge the gap between brands and customers without using external pages or surveys.

-There are a few requirements both creators and subscribers must fulfill before using YouTube polls.
+There are several requirements that both creators and subscribers must fulfill before using YouTube polls.

 YouTube poll requirements for content creators